BSoDium/Linda/README.md

 ## Installation

 This project uses the gradle package manager.
 To install the required dependencies, run `gradle clean install`.

+Tested on Java 17.
+Any versions above should hopefully work.

 ## Usage